105 Comments

 Peruvian Customs Declaration Form / Bienvenido al Perú Customs App

-Since June 2022, the good old customs declaration form has served its time and was replaced by the App "Bienvenido al Perú" which is available on iOS and Android.
-It details in short the most important regulations in English and Spanish and gives you the option to declare items or money.
+Since June 2022, the good old customs declaration form has served its time and was replaced by the "Bienvenido al Perú" app, available on iOS and Android.
+It provides information about the most important regulations in English and Spanish and allows travelers to declare items or money

-While below you still find the old custom declaration form and currency declaration form in the attachments, as they show in short quite clearly which items have or haven’t to be declared, helpful as well the Bienvenido al Peru website with excellent, detailed information in Spanish and English.
-Be aware that it's up to you to inform yourself and then do the right thing:
+While below in the attachment section you still find the old custom declaration form and currency declaration form, as they show in short quite clearly which items must be declared and which not, helpful as well is the Bienvenido al Peru website with excellent, detailed information in Spanish and English.
+Be aware that it's up to you to inform yourself and then do the right thing.

-Note: Above regulations only apply for items brought into the country as accompanied luggage.
-For items send to Peru via the normal postal service (Serpost) or a courier service, other regulations apply.
-These prohibit, for example, importing new and used clothes and shoes as well as medication and vitamins.
-On electric and electronic devices and many other items exceeding the duty-free US$100 that anyone can receive, hefty duties have to be paid.
+Be aware that above regulations apply only to items brought into the country as accompanied luggage.
+Items sent to Peru by the normal postal service (Serpost) or a courier service, are subject to different rules and often higher duties or outright prohibitions.
+For example, shipments to Peru containing new and used clothes and shoes as well as medication and vitamins are prohibited (special permits required for commercial import).
+Or on shipments to Peru containing electric and electronic devices hefty duties apply.

 Attachments